WordPress provides an easy-to-use, powerful and flexible CMS platform to publish information about your business online.

 6 – Post Tags

-(WordPress Tags May Display Differently In Different Themes)
+(Tags Display Differently In Different WP Themes)

-We cover managing post tags in other articles.
+We cover using tags in another tutorial.

 7 – Featured Post Image

-Featured images are controlled by your theme.
+Featured images are controlled by your active theme.

 (Featured Post Image)